General

 |

-Apart from the final report, dissemination report and other activities on reporting project deliverables to stakeholders and/or general public, principal applicants of funded projects are required to complete an impact evaluation form 2 and 4 years after completion of projects.
-The evaluation assesses and quantifies various aspects such as knowledge generation, career advancement, and engagement with the public, financial benefits such as royalties generated by the research, and ultimately impacts on health policy, health service delivery and improvement in public health.
-For health promotion projects, principal applicants of funded projects are required to complete an impact evaluation form one year (or 2 to 4 years for health promotion projects approved in the 2018 HMRF Open Call and onwards) after completion of projects.
-The evaluation gives a snapshot of the project outcomes and the impact on health promotion.
-Based on the Reach Effectiveness Adoption Implementation Maintenance (RE-AIM) framework developed by Glasgow (1999), the evaluation includes the following dimensions –
+Apart from the final report, dissemination report and other activities on reporting project deliverables to stakeholders and/or general public, principal applicants of funded projects are required to complete an evaluation questionnaire 2 and 4 years after completion of projects.
+The evaluation for research projects assesses and quantifies various aspects such as knowledge generation, career advancement, and engagement with the public, financial benefits such as royalties generated by the research, and ultimately impacts on health policy, health service delivery and improvement in public health.
+The evaluation for health promotion projects gives a snapshot of the project outcomes and the impact on health promotion.
+Based on the Reach Effectiveness Adoption Implementation Maintenance (RE-AIM) framework developed by Glasgow (1999), the outcome evaluation includes the following dimensions –

 |